ManuelGil/vscode-angular-generator/README.md

   // 5.
 Working directory for CLI commands (monorepo) "angular.terminal.cwd": "packages/my-angular-app", // adjust to your structure
-  "angular.useRootWorkspace": false, // Use the root workspace folder as the current working directory to resolve relative paths
+  "angular.fileGenerator.useRootWorkspace": false, // Use the root workspace folder as the current working directory to resolve relative paths

   // 6.
 Custom CLI commands
   "angular.submenu.customCommands": [